 The problem was that the entire forecast was based on unvalidated assumptions and completely made up!
-The hockey stick forecast was guaranteed to be accurate during the development period (a time of zero revenue), but would likely be wrong once the product was released, because the growth shape was not informed by real data.
-Predicted revenue, customer numbers, ROI, and market share numbers can be “guessed” to grow in the shape of an average product release, but this truly provides no insight on your individual product or service and whether it will take on that growth form.
+The hockey stick forecast was guaranteed to be accurate during the development period (a time of zero revenue), but would likely be wrong once the product was released because growth shape was not informed by real data.
+Predicted revenue, customer numbers, ROI, and market share numbers can be “guessed” to grow in the shape of an average product release but, this truly provides no insight on your individual product or service or whether it will take on that growth form.

 Ries also warns against believing in “vanity” metrics you often see in a press release.
 Imagine this headline:

 This is a true headline for every startup upon receiving your first payment for the product.
 The big problems occur when the company believes its own hype.
 Doubling or tripling, or 300x, however you talk about growth, it isn’t the measure you need to truly understand if your innovation is going to have success in the real world.